Pre-Service Preparation Program

 Candidates earning their Preliminary Teaching Credential through an Internship Program (e.g. IMPACT Intern Program), must first complete a pre-service preparation program (minimum of 120 clock hours).
 Pre-Service includes (but is not limited to) foundational preparation in classroom management and planning, reading/language arts, human development, and specific content regarding teaching English learners.

-Eligibility Requirements for TCSJ’s Pre-Service Preparation Program (Pre-Requisite Program for the IMPACT Intern Program)*:
+Eligibility Requirements for TCSJ’s Pre-Service Program (Pre-Requisite Program for the IMPACT Intern Program)*:

-• Certificate of Clearance View Details, View Tutorial Video
+- Certificate of Clearance or valid document issued by the California Commission on Teacher Credentialing View Details, View Tutorial Video

 *Pre-Service Preparation students can complete the subject matter competency requirement (e.g. CSET exams) WHILE enrolled in and taking Pre-Service Program coursework.